The Perinatal Community Service supports women with severe and/or complex mental health issues in the perinatal period.

 North Lancashire and South Cumbria telephone: 01524 550 887

-- Service users who are pregnant or who have given birth within the last 24 months with a history of moderate to severe mental health problems who may be at risk of relapse.
+• Service users who are pregnant or who have given birth within the last 12 months with a history of severe/complex mental health problems, who may be at risk of relapse.
+For service users who have been open to perinatal in the 12 months postnatal can be referred for a perinatal review if they relapse within the 24 postnatal period.

-- Service users who are pregnant or who have given birth within the past 12 months who present with mild anxiety or depression.
-In these instances, a referral should be made through to access appropriate psychological therapies.
+• Service users who are pregnant or who have given birth within the past 24 months who present with mild anxiety or depression.
+In these instances, a referral should be made through to access appropriate Talking Therapies.